-Individual stocks are re-priced constantly during trading hours based on supply and demand influences.
-When you buy a stock, you are becoming a partial owner of the company.
+Individual stocks are re-priced constantly during trading hours based on supply and demand influences, and when you buy a stock, you are becoming a partial owner of the company.
 When you buy into a mutual fund you are buying a partial interest in a collection of assets that usually include stocks, bonds, and derivatives.

 For example, if a fund has issued 2 million shares and has $30 million in assets, each share is priced at $15 per share.
-For every additional $15 invested, the fund's assets increase by that amount and the share price remains at $15 because the fund issues new shares at the current price ($15).
+For every additional $15 invested, the fund's assets increase by that amount and the share price remains at $15 because the fund issues new shares at the current price.
 That price is what is quoted in the newspaper and online and is known as the net asset value.

 Net asset value is the daily value of a mutual fund that includes all the assets minus the fund's liabilities converted to a per-share price.
 This is the price you buy and sell mutual fund shares at if you deal directly with the company.

-Beginning value of funds assets
+- Beginning value of funds assets

-Any new investments
+- Any new investments

-Dividends, interest, capital gains [plus]
+- Dividends, interest, capital gains

-Any gain in price or value of fund assets
+- Any gain in price or value of fund assets

-Any decrease in price or value of fund assets
+- Any decrease in price or value of fund assets

-Any shares redeemed to investors (assets sold or cash diminished)
+- Any shares redeemed to investors (assets sold or cash diminished)

-Dividends, interest or capital gains paid to shareholders
+- Dividends, interest or capital gains paid to shareholders

 In addition, the market value of the fund's holdings changes every day and must be recalculated when the stock market closes and all the fund's holdings have a closing value.
-If you want to buy or sell shares of the fund during the day, this is the price you will pay or receive.
+If you want to buy or sell shares of the fund during the day, the net asset value is the price you will pay or receive.
 The fund calculates it every day after the markets close.

-Another type of mutual fund called a closed-end fund works differently.
+Another type of mutual fund known as a closed-end fund works differently.
 A closed-end mutual fund issues a fixed number of shares.
 These shares are traded on the stock exchanges like the common stock of companies.
 Because closed-end funds trade on the open market, their share price is determined by supply and demand.

 You'll know you are buying a closed-end fund because it must be bought through a stockbroker and you can watch the price change during the day.
 Unlike an open-end mutual fund, you can only buy or sell closed-end funds when the markets are open.

 Buying and Selling Mutual Funds